 Step 2: Next, line an 8x8-inch tin with baking paper.
 You can leave the edges long and use them to lift out the flapjacks later.

-Step 5: Transfer the flapjack mixture to your lined tin and press it evenly into place.
+Step 5: Pour the wet mixture into the bowl with the oats and mix well.
+Then transfer the flapjack mixture to your lined tin and press it evenly into place.

 Step 6: Bake for around 20 minutes, until the edges are golden brown.
 It should still be a little wobbly in the middle when you take it out and will firm up as it cools.

-Step 7: Let the flapjacks cool for about 5 minutes then use a sharp knife to gently make score marks where you plan to cut them later.
-This will help to prevent crumbling.
+Step 7: Let the flapjack cool for about 5 minutes then use a sharp knife to gently make score marks where you plan to cut it later.
+This will help you get clean flapjack slices later.

-Step 8: Leave them in the tin until completely cool then gently lift them out and cut them into slices.
+Step 8: Leave it in the tin until completely cool (about 2-3 hours), then gently lift it out and cut it into slices.
 Then all that's left to do is enjoy!

 Flapjack tips

 - Use porridge oats for the best chewy texture.
-Jumbo oats will give you crumbly flapjacks and instant oats will cause them to be a bit gummy.
+Jumbo oats will give you crumbly flapjacks and instant oats will cause them to be too dense.

 - Score the flapjacks while they're still warm.
 This will make it easier to cut them once they've cooled and will help to prevent crumbling.